Family communication is vital in the tech-heavy world we live in.

-Today, my family’s story is slightly different.
+Today, my family’s story is vastly different.
 We have three flat screens, four iPods, three cell phones, three tablets and five computers.
 Wow!

-Technology has made our lives different.
+Technology has changed our lives.
 It has defined our family differently too.
 Especially when a lot of the tech we own belongs to our tweens.

 To be fair, if you’ve been around here at all you know that we use computers and TVs in our homeschool classroom.
 We don’t own a gaming system and have very few game apps.
 However, all this tech still makes for some very interesting conversations.